-and and does not visually dominate an associated dwelling.
-Acceptable Solutions Performance Criteria A1 P1 inco buildings (including garages and carports not orporated within the dwelling) must comply a all of the following: have a combined gross floor area no more inco desi buildings (including garages and carports not properties of the great and located to satisfy all of the powing: (b) than 100 m 2 ; have a wall height no more than 6.5 m and (a) be less visually prominent than the existing or proposed dwelling on the site; (c) a building height not more than 7.5 m; (b) be consistent with the scale of outbuildings on the site or in close visual proximity that of the existing or proposed dwelling on the site. (c) be consistent with any Desired Future Character Statements provided for the area or, if no such statements are provided, have regard to the landscape.
+Acceptable Solutions Performance Criteria A1 P1 Outbuildings (including garages and carports not incorporated within the dwelling) must comply with all of the following: Outbuildings (including garages and carports not incorporated within the dwelling) must be designed and located to satisfy all of the (a) have a combined gross floor area no more following:

+than 100 m2; (a) be less visually prominent than the existing or proposed dwelling on the site; (b) have a wall height not more than 6.5 m and a building height not more than 7.5 m; (c) have setback from frontage no less than that of the existing or proposed dwelling on the site. (d) be less visually prominent than the existing or proposed dwelling on the site; (e) be consistent with the scale of outbuildings on the site or in close visual proximity (f) be consistent with any Desired Future Character Statements provided for the area or, if no such statements are provided, have regard to the landscape.